fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 **Bottom-Up**: 1000 participants (100 Euro daily) would allow to fix a (small) bug every day.
 This might be the lower bound of long term sustainability and usefulness.
 At this level operating costs (10 Euro daily) would not suffice and volunteer organizational work would be necessary.
 Beginning with 10K participants (100 Euro daily operating costs) the concept could economically sustain it-self.

 **Top Down**: There are estimated to be 1 billion PCs in operation worldwide.
-As a proxy estimate for confident FLOSS users we refer to Linux's market share as a desktop operating system.
+As a proxy estimate for confident FOSS users we refer to Linux's market share as a desktop operating system.
 It is 1.3% (Source: [statista.com](https://de.statista.com/statistik/daten/studie/157902/umfrage/marktanteil-der-genutzten-betriebssysteme-weltweit-seit-2009/)).
 Of these, an estimated 10% would buy a certificate for an average price of 10 cents a day.
 This results in 10^9 (number of PCs) * 0.013 (Linux market share) * 0.1 (willingness to buy) * 0.1 (Euro / day) = 130K Euro per day for investing in the FOSS ecosystem.
 Depending on the region of the world, these are between 100 and 1000 full-time positions.

 Both calculations show that the FFI-idea 1. is not completely utopian and 2. theoretically has great potential.